mickeledwards/website/_portfolio/you.md

 layout: page
 title: YOU
 teaser: indexicons/you.jpg
-description: {% raw %}Youth and Organizations United: YOU.
-Connecting survivors of human trafficking to vital advocates{% endraw %}
+description:Youth and Organizations United.
+YOU.
+Connecting survivors of human trafficking to vital advocates
 year: 2019
 type: Service Design
 ---